 This is because, when you are investing in stocks, you are essentially buying companies which keep growing in line with the economy.
 As companies grow over time, their profits also increase and the profits they pay to their shareholders also keeps increasing – at an aggregate.
 Some of the leading companies in India (like TCS, Infosys, HDFC Bank, Hindustan Unilever, ITC, Reliance, etc) have consistently grown over time and shareholders have reaped enormous benefits.

 Folks who have invested wisely several years back have benefited from this and are living a comfortable and prosperous retired life.

 If you plan well, you can also do the same over the next several years.
-In case you don’t know which companies are likely to do well, the best option would be to buy into a few proven Mutual Funds, where the fund manager will do the job of selecting the right companies.
-If you have any doubts, do have a look at the Top 10 holdings of any Mutual Fund.
+In case you don’t know which companies are likely to do well, the best option would be to buy into a few proven, where the will do the job of selecting the right companies.
+If you have any doubts, do have a look at the Top 10 holdings of any .

 Do not get dragged into stock market investing as a speculator.
 Be a long-term investor.

 You would like to read stocks vs mutual funds